lil-qorgi/379-rnaseq/README.md

 ```
 - [**align_summary.txt**](summary_outputs/tophat_align_summary.txt)

+The reads that were splice-aligned to the reference genome were collected in the accepted_hits.bam file (not included here).

 ## 5D - Results & interpretation.
-Reads aligned to the reference genome were collected in the accepted_hits.bam file.

 Tophat spliced alignment resulted in 90.3% concordant pair alignment rate.
-Similar to the results in the previous step, this concordance rate is high enough to give us confidence in the downstream data processing and analyses based on these reads.
+Similar to the results in the bowtie2 non-spliced alignment from step 4, this concordance rate is high enough to give us confidence in the results we will obtain after downstream data processing and analyses based on these reads.

 [See class's alignment results.](https://docs.google.com/spreadsheets/d/1GZOHIUhfYA523kkOdoF9APQEkRsberddvEsEZOkIIvA/edit)